Eagle Ford - update through August 2018

-This interactive presentation contains the latest oil & gas production data from 19565 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through August 2017.
+This interactive presentation contains the latest oil & gas production data from all 21,540 horizontal wells in the Eagle Ford region, that started producing since 2008, through August.

 The ‘Advanced Insights’ presentation is displayed below:

 In this “Ultimate Recovery” overview, the relationship between production rates and cumulative production is revealed.
 Wells are grouped by the year in which production started.